Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 • Using a navigation system

-• Watching a video or playing with the radio or other musical devices
+• Watching a video or playing with the radio, or using other musical devices

-Like all things in life, driving in Maryland comes with its risks.
-These risks can often go beyond the expected like distracted driving.
+Like all things in life, driving in Maryland has risks.
+These risks can often go beyond the expected, like distracted driving.

 Everything from sunset to an unsecured load or sudden snowstorm could present a road hazard.
-Keep reading to find out the many ways that you can help avoid such things as property loss, vehicle theft, or even driving fatalities.
+Keep reading to learn the many ways that you can help avoid property loss, vehicle theft, or even driving fatalities.

 The number one stolen vehicle in the Old Line State is a 2003 Dodge Caravan.